 What a wonderful there-and-back trail.
 A little of everything and a lot of fun!

-Let’s first get some bookkeeping out of the way.
-This 4.2 mile (combined, there-and-back) trail at Little Orange Creek Preserve is called a Kathy Cantwell Trail.
+This trail at Little Orange Creek Preserve is called a Kathy Cantwell Trail.
 But it is not physically connected to the Kathy Cantwell Trail you can find at Prairie Creek Preserve, also in Alachua County.
 You may take it as an easy. be taken as a 4.2 mile there-and-back trail.
 Or, you may choose to shorten it slightly by using the new trail addition as a loop.

-Great for a short hike, nature walk, or a morning run, this trail is easy, well-kept, and well-blazed with orange paint.
-The trail twists and turns through a woodsy canopy with a surprising diversity of flora including pine, various oak, beach nut, pignut hickory and more.
+Great for a short hike, nature walk, or a morning run, this trail is easy, well-kept, and well-blazed.
+The trail twists and turns through a woodsy canopy with a surprising diversity of flora including pine, various oak, beech, pignut hickory and more.
 You’ll spot many wildflowers, wide-leafed grasses, and ferns.
 It’s particularly nice for an autumn or winter short hike during hunting season.
 No hunting is allowed here, making it safe for your leisure time.
 Plus, the abundant beech trees add beautiful red splashes throughout.

 Have a sit!